Today (July 2, 2014): Review of the W Barcelona Hotel (Spain).

 - Save money: book your room with an additional 20% off making use of a Best Rate Guarantee.

-- Book or request a room with beach & city view (and not harbor view) located on a high floor.
+- Room tip: book or request a room with beach & city view (and not harbor view) located on a high floor.

 - Read my tips for preparing your trip in time.